 About Me

-I am a PhD student at Cornell working with Dr. Carla Gomes to develop AI and optimization methods with sustainability applications.
+I am a PhD student at Cornell developing AI and optimization methods with sustainability applications.
 Previously, I worked with Dr. Claire Kremen to scale an analysis of functional connectivity to the global level and with Dr. Geoffrey Schiebinger to develop optimization methods for single-cell genomics.

 Projects